How to sign over a check

 3. Designate the new check recipient

 Once you’ve endorsed the check, it’s time to designate whom you’re signing it over to.
 It’s typical to write “Pay to the order of” with the recipient’s name.
-This often goes on the back of the check, right under your signature.
+This often goes on the back of the check, right under your signature in the endorsement area.
 You can check with the financial institution to ensure this is required.

 4. Give the check to the recipient

 Since you’re signing over the check to a new recipient, they will be the one responsible for cashing or depositing the check.
 In most cases, you’re done at this step.
-However, some banks may ask you to be present with a form of ID to help prevent fraud or identity theft.
+However, some banks may ask you to be present with a form of ID to help prevent identity theft or fraud.

 Still have questions about the process of signing over a check?
-Check out some frequently asked questions below.
+Check out the answers to some frequently asked questions below.

 If someone signs a check over to you properly and your financial institution allows third-party checks, you may be able to deposit that check into your own account.
 Restrictions vary by bank, so make sure your bank will allow it.
 You may also need the original recipient to be present.

-How to sign over a check in a nutshell
+Key takeaways: How to sign over a check

 When signing over a check to someone else, it’s important to plan ahead.
 Not all financial institutions accept third-party checks, so it helps to do your research before signing over a check.

-If you’re unsure whether the recipient’s bank accepts third-party checks or you don’t want to sign over a check, you could deposit the funds yourself and write a check payable to the recipient or use a money transfer service.
+If you’re unsure whether the recipient’s bank accepts third-party checks or you don’t want to sign over a check, you could deposit the funds yourself and write a check payable to the recipient or transfer money digitally.